Protocol of A State Visit

 The Visitor often gives a return dinner on the second night, though these aren’t as frequent as in previous years, the State visitor is always received at a reception in the Guildhall in London (another white tie event) and a minor Royal is usually in attendance, The Gloucesters or Prince and Princess Michael of Kent are frequent attendees.

-Finally there is the matter of gifts, and I’m not talking about the odd teapot, The Queen usually honours the state visitor with a decoration (Presidents get the Grand Cross of The Order of The Bath) while a Sovereign can expect The Garter or The Royal Victorian Order, a few signed photographs of The Queen and Prince Philip and perhaps a carriage clock and maybe even a dinner service – now I’m sure that Her Majesty is relieved that The Foreign and Commonwealth Office picks up the bill!!Filed under British Royals
+Finally there is the matter of gifts, and I’m not talking about the odd teapot, The Queen usually honours the state visitor with a decoration (Presidents get the Grand Cross of The Order of The Bath) while a Sovereign can expect The Garter or The Royal Victorian Order, a few signed photographs of The Queen and Prince Philip and perhaps a carriage clock and maybe even a dinner service – now I’m sure that Her Majesty is relieved that The Foreign and Commonwealth Office picks up the bill!!Filed under The United Kingdom

 Tagged Ceremonial, Elizabeth II of the United Kingdom, Protocol, State Visit.